jonathanrdelgado/SublimeTodoReview/readme.md

 - `paths` - An array of paths to search
 - `open_files` - Boolean to include open files
 - `open_files_only` - Boolean to restrict search to open files
+- `settings` - A settings object; this will override ALL project settings.

 # License